mrzv/saturn/README.md

   Remove all binary data from the notebook.
 Useful for getting rid of large checkpoints.

+* `saturn version`

+  Show version of saturn and its dependencies.

 ## Cell types

 * Markdown cells, prefix `#m>`